Exact mapping of a spin glass with correlated disorder to the pure Ising model: Probability distribution of correlated disorder

 In this section we define the model and the probability distribution of disorder variables, and analyze basic statistical properties of the resulting correlated disorder.

 The model is defined by the Ising spin-glass Hamiltonian

 where $\tau_{ij}=\pm 1$ is a quenched disorder variable, $S_i=\pm 1$ is an Ising spin, and the summation runs over all interacting pairs.
 The lattice structure and spatial dimensionality are arbitrary.
+The range of interactions is also arbitrary.
 Both the Hamiltonian and the inverse temperature $\beta$ are taken to be dimensionless.

 Below, we introduce correlations among $\tau\equiv \{\tau_{ij}\}$ through their probability distribution, defined in terms of the partition function of the same spin system.
 This construction interpolates continuously between the pure Ising model and the Edwards-Anderson model with i.i.d.\ symmetric disorder, while allowing an exact analysis on the NL.